 COMPANY DETAILS Name of Organization: METRO GLOBAL HOLDINGS CORPORATION ("MGHC") Location of Headquarters : Mezzanine Floor, Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Location of Operations : Mezzanine Floor, Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Report Boundary: Legal entities (e.g. subsidiaries) included in this report Metro Global Holdings Corporation is a holding company.
 The Company has investments in Metro Rail Transit Holdings I and Metro Rail Transit Holdings II - parent company of Metro Rail Transit Corporation (MRTC), thus, resulting in an indirect 29% equity interest in MRTC.
 The Company has 28.47% direct equity interest in Monumento Rail Transit Corporation and 15.79% direct equity in MRT Development Corporation.
-On May 19, 2017, the company acquired 99% ownership of MGHC Royal Holdings Corporation (MGHC Royal).
-On August 25, 2020, the Company approved the organization/incorporation of a new special purpose vehicle company called Metro Renewable Transport Solutions, Inc., (Metro Transport).
-Business Model, including Primary Activities, Brands, Products, and Services Metro Global Holdings Corporation is an investment holding company.
-The Company has investments in companies engaged in (1) infrastructure development of light rail systems through Metro Rail Transit Corporation (29% indirect) and Monumento Rail Transit Corporation Inc. (29.47% direct (2) property development through MRT Development Corporation (15.79% direct); and (3) renewable energy generation and operation through Metro Solar Power Solutions, Inc. (acquisition of 100% direct equity presently pending with the Securities & Exchange Commission).
 Metro Global Holdings Corporation has subsidiaries: 1.
-MGHC Royal Holdings Corporation (99%), engage in the business to invest or purchase, otherwise acquire, and own, hold, use, sell, assign, transfer, pledge, exchange, or otherwise dispose of real and personal property of every kind and description.
-2. Metro Renewable Transport Solutions, Inc. (100%), engage in infrastructure development or providing services in relation with and in connection thereto, including but not limited to the construction of whatever kind and nature and for whatever purpose, buildings, needs, bridges, railways, ports, highways and other passages and facilities for transportation and communication.
-Reporting Period For the Year Ending December 31, 2020 Highest Ranking Person responsible for this report Mr. Robert John L. Sobrepeña, Chief Executive Officer Ramon G. Jimenez, Chief Finance Officer
+MGHC Royal Holdings Corporation (MGHC Royal) (99%) incorporated on May 19, 2017, engage in the business to invest or purchase, otherwise acquire, and own, hold, use, sell, assign, transfer, pledge, exchange, or otherwise dispose of real and personal property of every kind and description.
+2. Metro Renewable Transport Solutions, Inc. (Metro Transport) (100%) incorporated on August 25, 2020, engage in infrastructure development or providing services in relation with and in connection thereto, including but not limited to the construction of whatever kind and nature and for whatever purpose, buildings, needs, bridges, railways, ports, highways and other passages and facilities for transportation and communication.